Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 All examples so far showed how to use implicit binding of request parameters.
 In the `get_cats` example above, all parameters are _implicitly_ bound from the request query string.
-To enable more scenarios, `BlackSheep` provides also explicit bindings that let specifying the source of the parameter (e.g. request headers, cookies, route, query, body, application services).
+To enable more scenarios, `BlackSheep` also provides explicit bindings that allow specifying the source of the parameter (e.g. request headers, cookies, route, query, body, application services).
 In the example below, `cat_input` is read automatically from the request payload as JSON and deserialized automatically into an instance of the `CreateCatInput`